 First-Gen Americans: Remembering their Homeland

 Half-way around the world, the desperate state of their Iraqi homeland is not forgotten by first-generation Americans.
 KOMU 8's Landon Burke sits down with an activist and tells you why they believe a better world starts in Mid-Missouri.
-Watch Tuesday on KOMU 8 News at Ten.
+Watch Tonight, March 12th on KOMU 8 News at Ten.

 More News